f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |performance|

-2. The Performance Dashboard provides several high-level metrics to help you quickly assess the health and activity of the load balancer.
+2. The Performance Dashboard provides several high level metrics to help you quickly assess the health and activity of the load balancer.

 At the top, the Health tile shows the overall status of load balancers in the namespace, categorized as Good, Moderate, Critical, or Unknown.
 This metric displays the health between Distributed Cloud Regional Edge the origin servers.
 This gives you an immediate understanding of system health.